International Law and Global Governance LLM

 Dissertation 60

-The Foundations of Global Governance through Law 15
+Foundations of Global Governance Through Law 15

-Advanced Global Governance through Law 15
+Advanced Global Governance Through Law 15

 Year 1 optional modules (selection of typical options shown below)